dbworker/dbcollect/README.md

 Now, these tools help doing most of foundation work in health check:
 - [dbcollect](https://github.com/dbworker/dbcollect) help collecting database info from many v$_* views, alert log, etc.
-- [dbtools](https://marketplace.visualstudio.com/items?itemName=dbworker.dbtools) is a vscode's extension, help exporting many health check reports automatically, just on one click; Further more, it use **rule-based check**, point out database's problems clearly in vscode IDE.
+- [dbtools](https://marketplace.visualstudio.com/items?itemName=dbworker.dbtools) is a vscode's extension, help exporting many health check reports automatically, just on one click; Further more, it use **rule-based check**([dbtools-rule](https://github.com/dbworker/dbtools-rule/blob/main/oracle_rule.ini)), point out database's problems clearly in vscode IDE.

 **But remember that this tool is not a AI, it can't judge a database's status is OK or not, which is still DBA's duty.**